Western Fictioneers Peacemaker's Award Winner for Best Western Novel!

 A few dear friends who own Hamilton Dry Goods, a local 19th Century Dry Goods store, hosted an epic book signing in celebration, complete with live fiddle music and a real cowboy chuck wagon cookout.
 We all dressed the part; 19th century attire, and I was floating on air, signing books and greeting all the wonderful people who came to support and celebrate.

 And now?
-Nickel’s Luck is a Western Fictioneer’s Peacemaker’s Finalist.
+Nickel’s Luck is a Western Fictioneer’s Peacemaker’s Award winner.
 I believe big things will happen for this epic book, and for the related novels to follow.

 As for Ryder?
 He became more than a character.
 He’s my friend and confidant, someone I lean on during the dark days, hoping a little of his luck will rub off on me.
 The story still has the ability to carry me away, but it’s not my story.
 It’s his.
 And it belongs to the hundreds of Indianolans whose lives were altered or ceased altogether, during a few ill-fated days in September, 1875.